Devanshi1206/IMDb-Top-250-Movies/README.md

 ## Next Steps:

-1. Can add timer to the code to automatically run the code after a fixed time on server.
+1. Can add a timer to the code to automatically run the code after a fixed time on the server.

 I have used the web scrapping method to make a CSV file of the top 250 movies according to IMDb.